KN0987/CVDs-Prediction/README.md

 ``EDA.ipynb`` - Compares bagged decision tree and logistic regression

 ## Project Structure
-CVDs Prediction/
+CVD Prediction/
-│
 ├── Exploratory Data Analysis/
-│   ├── images/
+├── images/
-│   └── Models/
+├── Models/
-│
 ├── Flask/
 │ ├── static/
 │ ├── templates/
-│   ├── app.py
+│ └── app.py

 ## Installation
 Clone the repository:
 git clone https://github.com/yourusername/heart-disease-prediction.git

 ## Set up
-In "Models" folder, run models.py to generate neccessary machine learning models.
+In the "Models" folder, run models.py to generate the necessary machine-learning models.

 ## Usage
-1) Open the ``flask`` folder in terminal.
+1) Open the ``Flask`` folder in terminal.
-2) Run ``python app.py`` on the command line
+2) Run ``app.py`` to start the localhost server
 3) Open the URL (localhost) on your browser.
 - It should look something like this: ``http://127.0.0.1:5000/``